St Catherine, The Leigh

 A big project at St Catherine’s has been the raising of the ringing floor and installation of toilet and small kitchen.
 With the help of a grant and generous donations from many people the work was completed in 2010.

 In 2020 engraved glass doors were installed in the arch to St Stephen’s chapel.
-The room created can be heated separately from the rest of the church and gives the church a room for services and small meetings.These extra facilities have enabled the church to be a venue for many events.
+The room created can be heated separately from the rest of the church and gives the church a small space for services and meetings.These extra facilities have enabled the church to be a venue for many events.
 The church can be re-arranged in minutes.
 Meetings, concerts, Messy Church, meals, and fundraising events are held regularly.
 The church has also seen a weekend conference for a Youth Group.

 The church is open during the daytime for visitors to enjoy the quiet atmosphere of a country church.